Buckwheat Sprout

 What is the recommended dosage of Buckwheat Sprout?

-Does Buckwheat Sprout interact with medications?
+Does Buckwheat Sprout interact with any medications?

 References(2 citations)